kkingsbu/docker-plexmediaserver/README.md

-# Plex Media Server Docker Image
+# Plex Media Server Docker Image for i386 archs

-This is a Plex Media Server ([plex.tv](http://plex.tv)) Docker image that contains lets you easily spin up an instance of Plex Media Server.
+This is a Plex Media Server ([plex.tv](http://plex.tv)) Docker image that lets you easily spin up an instance of Plex Media Server.

-It contains two tags:

-1. ``latest``: regular version (non PlexPass). *master* branch.
-2. ``plexpass``: PlexPass version. *plexpass* branch.

-The regular version will automatically detect the latest version available on [plex.tv/downloads](http://plex.tv/downloads). **If you know how I can detect the newest PlexPass version automatically, drop me a comment.**
+This container is based on the jrarseneau/plexmediaserver container and adapted for the i386 architectures

+It currently supports only non PlexPass in the latest image.

 ## Exposed Volumes